A seamless, extended DG approach for advection-diffusion problems on unbounded domains: The extended DG discretization approach

 We then define

 for which the analog of \eqref{eq:normalize_phi} holds

 and we assume that

 For the resulting integrals, Gauss-Laguerre-Radau quadrature will be employed, see \cite{benacchio:2013} for the definition.
-Approximation \eqref{eq:modalexplag} amounts to say that the restriction of the numerical approximation of $c $ to $K_{\infty} $ will be sought in the linear space $ V^q_{\infty} $ spanned by the functions defined in \eqref{eq:basis_inf}.

-Therefore, the global finite element space employed in the proposed extended DG discretization can be identified with $ V^{p,q}_{h} = V^p_{h}\oplus V^q_{\infty}. $ For $v\in V^{p,q}_{h}$ we can then introduce the jump and average operators as (see, e.g., \cite{arnold:2002})
+Approximation \eqref{eq:modalexplag} amounts to say that the restriction of the numerical approximation of $c $ to $K_{\infty} $ will be sought in the linear space $ V^q_{\infty} $ spanned by the functions defined in \eqref{eq:basis_inf}.\\Therefore, the global finite element space employed in the proposed extended DG discretization can be identified with $ V^{p,q}_{h} = V^p_{h}\oplus V^q_{\infty}. $ For $v\in V^{p,q}_{h}$ we can then introduce the jump and average operators as (see, e.g., \cite{arnold:2002})

 and we remark that for $u,v \in V^{p,q}_{h} $ one has

 The extended DG discretization then involves integration of equation \eqref {eq:advdiffreacgen} against a test function $v\in V^{p,q}_{h}$, integrating by parts and imposing for $ m=1,\dots,N $ the appropriate continuity constraints at the interelement boundaries.
 Setting